-Acousticaquatica is an underwater art experiment dedicated to exploring the relationship between humans, technology, sounds, and fish. it is intended to provoke contemplation around the subject of how sounds underwater affect fish and other marine life.
+Acousticaquatica is an underwater art experiment dedicated to exploring the relationship between humans, technology, sounds and fish.
+It is intended to provoke contemplation about how sounds underwater affect fish and other marine life.
 Using a videocamera to track the fishes’ movement in a large square-shaped aquarium, the movement of the fish swimming triggers sounds to play back to the fish underwater, generating an undulating ever-evolving living sonic composition.

-This project brings forth a number of fundamental questions: will the fish learn over time to swim to trigger the sounds they like and avoid the ones they don’t like?
-Will they learn how to trigger silence?
+This project brings forth a number of fundamental questions: Will the fish learn to swim to trigger the sounds they like and avoid the ones they don’t?
 Which sounds will they prefer?
-Do cardinal tetras prefer jazz or techno?
+Do fish prefer silence, jazz, or techno?

-In Acousticaquatica, through interactivity and motion, the school of fish become the conductors of an orchestra of natural and human sounds.
-Through movement they function simultaneously as both creators and listeners.
-In this way the work can be thought of as a sort of living sonic sculpture.
+In Acousticaquatica, through interactivity and motion, a school of neon tetras become the conductors of an underwater orchestra of natural and human sounds.
+Through movement the fish function as creators and listeners.
+In this way, the work can be thought of as a living sonic sculpture.